ns1/ns1-ddi/README.md

-# ns1-ddi
-This is an ansible role for installing on NS1's on premises DDI soltuion
+This repo is for DDI speciic tools